TheRenegadeCoder/sample-programs-website/sources/programs/reverse-string/swift/how-to-implement-the-solution.md

-At long last, let’s take a look at the solution to Reverse a String in Swift:
+At long last, letâ€™s take a look at the solution to Reverse a String in Swift:

 ```swift
 import Foundation